 Fully charge batteries.

-Turn gas bottles off.
+Turn all the gas isolation valves off.
+Turn your gas bottles off.

-Thoroughly clean Food Cupboards.
+Thoroughly clean food cupboards.

 Chocolate Biscuit Test.